 foo@bar

 Why?
-Well there's a lot of ancient history here, that says that's actually a valid email address... even though today, on the public Internet, you'd never see a domain like that.
+Well there's a lot of ancient history here, that says that foo@bar is actually a valid email address on internal networks... even though today, on the public Internet, you'd never see an address like that.

-In addition to setting the field type to email, we add the following custom attribute;
+In addition to setting the field type to email, we'll add a pattern attribute to further specify what we consider as valid input.

 pattern =